Welding Safety 101 – Must-Know Tips to Stay Protected in the Shop

 Welding can be dangerous without the proper precautions.
 Learn the top safety gear, best practices, and common hazards to avoid.

-Why Welding Safety Matters
+🔥 Why Welding Safety Matters

-• Eye injuries (welder’s flash, arc eye)
+• 👁 Eye injuries (welder’s flash, arc eye)

-• Burns from hot metal and sparks
+• 🔥 Burns from sparks or molten metal

-• Respiratory problems from fumes
+• 🫁 Respiratory problems from welding fumes

-1. Wear the Right Protective Gear
+1. Wear the Right Protective Gear (PPE)

 2. Maintain a Safe Welding Environment